Mastering Vengeance Casting: The Ultimate Beginner’s Guide to Enhanced Casting Techniques

 7.1.
 Data Snapshot

-In a controlled field test of 12 anglers using vengeance casting:
+In a controlled field test involving 12 anglers using vengeance casting:

 • Average Distance: 54.8 ft